-Both your earlier profession of jewellery design and your current passion of photography require an eye for detail and composition of different elements to create a splendid whole.
+Both your earlier profession of jewellery design and your current passion for photography require an eye for detail and composition of different elements to create a splendid whole.
 How do you see your transition from one field of art to another?

-It’s always a great feeling, when the elements of the pictures come to work together and the image is given its own ‘life’.
+It’s always a great feeling when the elements of the pictures come to work together and the image is given its own ‘life’.
 Photo manipulation was a hobby first and I learned the ways to create the images from trying and experimenting.
 I like a lot of playing with my photographs; it gives almost unlimited possibilities to develop various exciting ideas and unexpected insights.
 With this, I’m able to express feelings and emotions, which I otherwise couldn’t have possibly managed.

 Your photographs nearly always contain ubiquitous, everyday elements as part of its composition, bestowing them with subtle meanings.
 Why this fascination with pervasive objects from trees to inanimate items?

-I like using old, nice and ordinary elements and then by combining them I can give them various stories, personalities.
+I like using old, nice and ordinary elements and then by combining them, I can give them various stories, personalities.
 Objects and other little items are important for me.
-I think that they their have own stories, probably this is the reason why I love what I do.
+I think that they have their own stories, probably this is the reason why I love what I do.
 My favourite element is tree, especially, old tree which I think are so wise.
 I have always seen this, I feel something inside of them, which they have not forgotten, but we have.

 In terms of workflow, most of the time at the beginning I just start playing with the various elements; and while combining these elements they just start to work together, rarely do I have a concept first and start to put together my ideas into a picture.